EnigmaCurry/d.rymcg.tech/README.md

 To exit the sub-shell, press `Ctrl-D` or type `exit` and you will return to the original parent shell and working directory.

-If you want to enter the sub-shell without automatically running `make config`, you can run `make switch instance=foo` rather than `make instance`.
+When you create a new instance, `make config` will automatically run.
+When you switch to an existing instance (either via `make instance` or `make switch`), `make config` will not automatically run, but you can run it manually.

 ### Overriding docker-compose.yaml per-instance